AcronicalYT/LavaRises/README.md

 Rise command usage: /lavarise \<amount>
 - Amount is in blocks
-- Initialised starts is always -64
+- Initialised start is always -64

 To utilise this plugin, you must either be OP or have the following permissions:
 - lavarises.*